esplinr/indy-hipe/text/5005-token-removal/README.md

 ### Sovrin BuilderNet
 Sovrin MainNet has the token plugin installed and a token ledger initialized, but has no token transactions.
 The removal process would proceed as follows:
-1. Update the auth_rules to not reference fees as a method of ledger write authorization.
+1. Update the auth_rules to not reference fees as a method of ledger write authorization. (why do we need this? fees will remain in history anyway. after the update they will be ignored.)
 2. Upgrade the network to a version of Indy that supports frozen ledgers and default fee handlers.
 (This can probably be a rolling upgrade with no downtime.)
 3. Send the LEDGERS_FREEZE transaction to freeze the token ledger.
 4. Upgrade the network to a version of the Sovrin package that removes the token plugin.